sveltia/sveltia-cms/README.md

 - Optional object fields (`widget: object` with `required: false`) can be manually added or removed.
 If removed, the required subfields will no longer trigger validation errors[^16].
 - You can revert changes to all fields or a specific field.

-### Asset Library enhancements
+### Asset management enhancements

-- A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images and documents.
+- A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents.
 - You can sort or filter assets by name or file type and view asset details, including size, dimensions, and a list of entries that use the selected asset.
 - You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
-- You can navigate between the global media folder and a per-collection media folder[^6].
+- You can navigate between the global media folder and per-collection media folders[^6].

 ## Compatibility